quixio/quix-samples/applications/image-processing/object-recognition/README.md

  - Image processing - Frontend
  - Image processing - Webcam input

+## Minimum requirements ( IMPORTANT ! )

+This project is resource intensive due to the underlying ML model.
+The suggested minimum requirements are:

+- 0.5 CPU core
+- 2GB memory

 ## Environment variables

 This code sample uses the following environment variables: